 The skills, knowledge and expertise of our people are crucial to ongoing humanitarian efforts around the world.
 We are contributing to humanitarian responses in Africa, Asia, Europe, the Middle East and the Pacific.
-We have offices in Melbourne, Fiji, Jordan, and Thailand.
+We have offices in Melbourne, Fiji, and Jordan.

 Crises we are working on

-As the Syria conflict enters its ninth year, the humanitarian crisis that remains is far from over.
-More than 5.6 million people have fled Syria since 2011, seeking safety in neighbouring countries.
-Since May 2011, RedR Australia has deployed humanitarian specialists to support the refugee communities in Iraq, Jordan, Turkey and Lebanon, across areas including protection, education, monitoring and evaluation, health and civil-military coordination.
+After more than a decade of conflict in Syria, the humanitarian crisis is far from over.
+More than 6 million people have fled Syria since 2011, seeking safety in neighbouring countries.
+RedR Australia has deployed humanitarians to support the refugee communities in Iraq, Jordan, Turkey and Lebanon, across areas including protection, education, monitoring and evaluation, health and civil-military coordination.

 In The Field